-Security breaches and other disruptions could compromise our proprietary information and expose us to liability, which would cause our business and reputation to suffer.
+Security breaches and other disruptions could compromise our proprietary information, expose us to liability or disrupt our ability to operate critical business functions, which would cause our business and reputation to suffer.

 We rely on trade secrets, technical know-how and other unpatented proprietary information relating to our product development and manufacturing activities to provide us with competitive advantages.
 We protect this information by entering into confidentiality agreements with our employees, consultants, strategic partners and other third parties.
 We also design our computer systems and networks and implement various procedures to restrict unauthorized access to dissemination of our proprietary information.